Oddly Specific Objects

 This accelerometer sensor will add a ton of options for sensing motion and activity, and for creating new interaction models with the single- and double-tap events.

-We’re also, for the first time, offering a custom LCD that extends the capabilities of the classic Casio F-91W.
+We’re also, for the first time, offering an optional custom LCD that extends the capabilities of the classic Casio F-91W.

 This custom LCD extends the number of segments available: from 72 segments on the classic Casio F-91W, to 92 segments on this brand new display.
 Instead of two letters for the weekday, we now offer three, with more versatile options for displaying almost every letter of the alphabet.
 The two-digit date area now supports numbers from 0-99 (up from 39 on the original LCD), and the clock area now offers a decimal point and a leading 1, for displaying longitudes and temperatures above 100 degrees.